Glendowie College Glendowie College

 Subject and Associated Costs

-Associated Costs: $40.00 If the opportunity arises, students will go to the theatre and see a live performance.
+$40.00 If the opportunity arises, students will go to the theatre and see a live performance.
+This charge covers the ticket and bus.